ibhi/Directives-in-Angular-2.0/README.md

 	* directiveProperty specifies the component property where the value is written.
 	* bindingProperty specifies the DOM property where the value is read from.
 In our example above `colour` (not `color`) is the directive property which binds to and reads its value from `color` bindings property on the DOM element.
 Whenever the `color` attribute value changes  in the DOM, it triggers the `set colour` method on the directive and the `colour` property is set to the new value.

+> [Here](http://plnkr.co/edit/kNuXAQEPie1HNXQeGrZe?p=preview) is the plnkr link to the full working code for the above example.